Seattle's Rodríguez, Atlanta's Harris voted top rookies - WHIZ News

-NEW YORK (AP) — Seattle’s Julio Rodríguez and Atlanta”s Michael Harris II, a pair of 21-year-old center fielders, were voted Rookies of the Year on Monday.
+NEW YORK (AP) — Seattle’s Julio Rodríguez and Atlanta’s Michael Harris II had a lot in common — perhaps too much.

+The 21-year-old center fielders were runaway winners in Rookie of the Year voting on Monday after seasons of power and speed that led to lucrative long-term contracts but ultimately concluded with early postseason eliminations.

 Harris batted .297 with 19 homers, 64 RBIs and 20 steals after making his debut on May 28.
 He was voted the National League award, getting 22 firsts and eight seconds for 134 points from a different BBWAA panel.